iTunes refund after Bristol boy's £1,700 spending spree

 The next day the Kitchens received emails which itemised successive £69.99 purchases, but they were believed to be sent in error and dismissed.

-Sharon Kitchen said Apple had been "fantastic" in helping with the refund.'Very upset'
+Sharon Kitchen said Apple had been "fantastic" in helping with the refund.

 The Kitchens were alerted to the situation after receiving a phone call from their credit card company to query last weekend's transactions.